Reading list (Object-Oriented Programming)

 There is no set text for the course, in the sense of a book that we will work our way through, lecture by lecture.
 The closest book in spirit to the course is

 except that we shall be emphasizing programming examples much more than that book – and our programs will be written in Scala not Java.

-This book is based on the Eiffel language invented by the author rather than Java.
+This book is based on the Eiffel language invented by the author rather than Scala.

 Here is a book about restructuring programs to make them more clear, the program maintenance counterpart of modular design.
 It resonates well with the lecturer's experience of designing for clarity and robustness.